Community support platform focused on clarity, trust, and action

 Awareness

-Learns about HopeBridge through school, social circles, or community referrals
+Learns about HopeBridge through school, community referrals, or local channels

 “Can this organization help my child?”